swlee123/Python-Projects/stock_news_report/stock-news/readme.md

 ## Usage
 The code used news API and stock API to retrieve information.
-If the stock price increased or decreased by 5% compare to the previous day,it will send a SMS using Twilio into my phone with 3 trending articles about the stocks.
+If the stock price increased or decreased by 5%(at least) compare to the previous day,it will send a SMS using Twilio into my phone with 3 trending articles about the stocks.
 In my code, I chose TESLA stock since I was quite interested and impressed by TESLA's edge-cutting technology.

 ## Automation